GPUOpen-Tools/radeon_raytracing_analyzer/BUILD.md

 * pip install -U sphinx
 * pip install sphinx_rtd_theme

 Run the python pre_build.py script in the build folder from a command prompt.
-If no command line options are provided, the defaults will be used (Qt 5.15.2 and Visual Studio 2019)
+If no command line options are provided, the defaults will be used (Qt 6.7.0 and Visual Studio 2022)

 Some useful options of the pre_build.py script:
 * --vs <Visual Studio version>: generate the solution files for a specific Visual Studio version.
 For example, to target Visual Studio 2017, add --vs 2017 to the command.
 * --qt <path>: full path to the folder from where you would like the Qt binaries to be retrieved.
 By default, CMake would try to auto-detect Qt on the system.

-Once the script has finished, in the case of Visual Studio 2019, a sub-folder called 'vs2019' will be created containing the necessary build files.
+Once the script has finished, in the case of Visual Studio 2022, a sub-folder called 'vs2022' will be created containing the necessary build files.
-Go into the 'vs2019' folder (build/win/vs2019) and double click on the RRA.sln file and build the 64-bit Debug and Release builds.
+Go into the 'vs2022' folder (build/win/vs2022) and double click on the RRA.sln file and build the 64-bit Debug and Release builds.
 The Release and Debug builds of RRA will be available in the build/release and build/debug folders.

 ### Building on Ubuntu
+If Qt is installed from a Qt installer, it should be installed to ~/Qt/Qt6.7.0 (the default of ~/Qt6.7.0 will not work).

 Required dependencies can be installed as follows:
 ```bash
 sudo apt-get update